-On Saturday, the New York Times published an incredibly informative article on the deregulation of the trucking industry.
+On Saturday, the New York Times published an informative article on trucking industry deregulation.
 If you are a truck accident lawyer in Maryland or elsewhere, I would suggest reading the entire article.
-Here are some of the highlights:
+Here are some highlights:

-*In 1937, the first driving hour limits were set.
-Truckers were allowed to drive up to 10 continuous hours, but were required to rest for a minimum of 8 hours.
-The remaining six hours could be used for other work activities, like loading, or for breaks or meals.
+*In 1937, Congress set the first driving hour limits.
+Truckers could drive up to 10 continuous hours but were required to rest for a minimum of 8 hours.
+They could use the remaining six hours for other work activities, like loading, or for breaks or meals.
 Truckers could drive up to 60 hours over 7 consecutive days, or 70 hours over 8 days.
 To enforce those rules, the government required drivers to keep logs.

 *In 1999, Congress created the Federal Motor Carrier Safety Administration in response to what lawmakers considered ineffectual regulation and high casualties.
 A year later, the agency proposed tighter service hour rules.
 They would allow long-haul drivers to work a maximum of 12 hours a day and require them to take 10-hour breaks between shifts.
 They also required installation of electronic devices to replace driver logs.

-*In April 2003, the Federal Motor Carrier Safety Administration reversed gears and issued rules that increased the maximum driving hours to 77 from 60 over 7 consecutive days and to 88 hours from 70 over 8 consecutive days.
-The new rules capped daily work hours at 14, which included driving as well as waiting for loading and unloading.
+*In April 2003, the Federal Motor Carrier Safety Administration reversed gears and issued rules that increased the maximum driving hours to 77 from 60, over 7 consecutive days, and to 88 hours from 70, over 8 consecutive days.
+The new rules capped daily work hours at 14, which included driving and waiting for loading and unloading.
 The Agency also decided not to require truck companies to install electronic monitoring devices.